tahaghous16/tahaghous16/README.md

 # 💫 About Me:
 🎓 Computer Science student
 💻 Frontend Developer with a passion for clean and responsive UI
-🌐 Exploring Full Stack Development using the MERN stack
+🌐 Exploring Full Stack Development using the MERN and Nextjs

 🛠️ **Tech Skills**
 🎨 Frontend: React.js, JavaScript, HTML, CSS, Bootstrap, Tailwind CSS